 What is in this leaflet

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking ACTACODE against the benefits he/she expects it will have.
+Your doctor has weighed the risks of you taking ACTACODE against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.